 History and Physical

-The best predictors for developing acute kidney injury appear to be high initial serum creatine, low serum bicarbonate, low serum calcium, and increased serum phosphate.
+Acute kidney injury can be from hypovolemia, drugs, dehydration, hypoperfusion, pigment induced distal tubular damage.
+AKI is the most common complication of rhabdomyolysis.
+The risk of AKI is less in patients with CPK levels less than 20,000 IU/L. Patients with CK levels of more than 40,000 IU/L have an increased risk of acute kidney injury.
+The best predictors for developing acute kidney injury appear to be a state of hydration, high initial serum creatine, low serum bicarbonate, low serum calcium, and increased serum phosphate.
 Hypoalbuminemia and increased BUN has also been associated with the development of acute kidney injury.

 Treatment / Management